grimme-lab/xtb/README.md

 Statically linked binaries (Intel Compiler 17.0.7) can be found at the [latest release page](https://github.com/grimme-lab/xtb/releases/latest).
 There is also a version of the shared library, which requires the Math Kernel Library and additional Intel specific libraries to be installed.

-To compile `xtb` from source install Intel Parallel Studio 17 or later.
+To compile `xtb` from source install Intel Parallel Studio 17 or later, or GCC version 8 or later.

+There are two ways of building xtb.

+### Meson
-We are using [`meson`](https://mesonbuild.com/) as build system and require you to install a fairly new version like 0.49 or newer.
+Using [`meson`](https://mesonbuild.com/) as build system requires you to install a fairly new version like 0.49 or newer.
 To use the default backend of `meson` you have to install [`ninja`](https://ninja-build.org/) version 1.5 or newer.

 ```bash